syncfusion-content/windowsforms-docs/WindowsForms/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Installation and Deployment process for Syncfusion Essential Studio WindowsForms products
+title: Install and Deployment process of Syncfusion WindowsForms products
 description: Learn how to install and deploy the Syncfusion WindowsForms component
 platform: WindowsForms
 control: Installation and Deployment